Computer Task Group (NASDAQ:CTG) Updates FY 2022 Earnings Guidance

-Separately, StockNews.com started coverage on Computer Task Group in a research note on Thursday.
-They issued a strong-buy rating on the stock.
+Separately, StockNews.com assumed coverage on shares of Computer Task Group in a research report on Friday.
+They set a strong-buy rating on the stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of CTG.
-State Street Corp lifted its holdings in shares of Computer Task Group by 2.8% in the first quarter.
-State Street Corp now owns 58,271 shares of the information technology services provider’s stock valued at $569,000 after purchasing an additional 1,586 shares in the last quarter.
-Vanguard Group Inc. boosted its position in Computer Task Group by 27.3% during the 1st quarter.
-Vanguard Group Inc. now owns 846,388 shares of the information technology services provider’s stock worth $8,269,000 after acquiring an additional 181,316 shares during the period.
-Finally, Dimensional Fund Advisors LP increased its holdings in shares of Computer Task Group by 1.0% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 964,872 shares of the information technology services provider’s stock valued at $9,427,000 after purchasing an additional 9,413 shares during the period.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Dimensional Fund Advisors LP lifted its position in shares of Computer Task Group by 1.0% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 964,872 shares of the information technology services provider’s stock worth $9,427,000 after purchasing an additional 9,413 shares during the period.
+Vanguard Group Inc. increased its stake in shares of Computer Task Group by 27.3% in the 1st quarter.
+Vanguard Group Inc. now owns 846,388 shares of the information technology services provider’s stock valued at $8,269,000 after acquiring an additional 181,316 shares in the last quarter.
+Finally, State Street Corp increased its stake in shares of Computer Task Group by 2.8% in the 1st quarter.
+State Street Corp now owns 58,271 shares of the information technology services provider’s stock valued at $569,000 after acquiring an additional 1,586 shares in the last quarter.
 Institutional investors and hedge funds own 53.00% of the company’s stock.

 Computer Task Group Company Profile